Autism Society of Texas: Position Statements

 Health Care & Access To Treatment

-Expand access to high quality, comprehensive, accessible and affordable health care services for all persons with Autism.
-Implement the Medicaid State Plan to cover Applied Behavior Analysis (ABA).
-Increase funding for the HHSC Children’s Autism Program.
-Properly fund ECI to ensure that all children in Texas who are eligible for services receive them.
+Eliminate barriers to and expand access to high quality, comprehensive, accessible and affordable health care services for all persons with Autism.
+Codify and expand the use of telemedicine and telehealth.
+Ensure the implementation of the Medicaid State Plan to cover Applied Behavior Analysis (ABA) allows for access for all who would benefit from services statewide.
+Properly fund Early Childhood Intervention (ECI) to ensure that all children in Texas who are eligible for services receive them.

 Work to protect the inalienable human and civil rights of people with Autism to live freely and safely.
 Actively strive to abolish stigmatization, abuse and neglect by supporting relevant policies and legislation.
 Advocate to develop and strengthen anti-bullying and anti-cyberbullying legislation and policies.
 Require training for all first responders on interacting with individuals with Autism.

 Seek increased access and funding for respite care.
 Improve childcare training, funding, and options for children with disabilities.
-Require Autism training for all licensed childcare providers.
+Require Autism training for all licensed childcare providers and ensure that children are allowed equal access to childcare.

 Autism Society of America: National Position Statements